Edit Page

 Secrets management (RHO)

 Avoid hardcoding secrets in restheart.yml.
+The JWT key belongs to jwtConfigProvider (not accountsConfig) and is already documented in the JWT configuration section.
 Use RESTHeart’s built-in environment variable substitution to inject sensitive values at runtime:

 oauthConfig: